amitsaran/aws-iot/README.md

                 aws_secret_access_key=AWS_SECRET_ACCESS_KEY,
                 region_name=REGION_NAME)

-      * Create IAM Role and capture the role ARN, which will be used during the creation of rule.
+      * Create IAM Role and capture the role ARN, which will be used during the creation of the rule.
 Role name will be used to attach the policy with it.

                 IAM_ROLE_NAME = 'test-iot-role-1'